 Prevalence of BPD

-compared to other Mental Illnesses
+Compared to Other Mental Illnesses

-Borderline Personality Disorder does not receive
+BPD research does not receive

-the research funding its' prevalence merits.
+the funding its' prevalence merits.

 * source PUBMED